-A performance class of the great Russian song literature, with an emphasis on the romances and ballads of Tchaikovsky and Rachmaninov plus works by Glinka, Rimsky-Korsakov and songs of Shostakovich and Prokofiev.
-A fundamental knowledge of the Russian alphabet will be presented so that the student will never again have to rely on confusing transliterations.
+A performance class where students will gain a fundamental knowledge of the Russian alphabet while exploring some of the great Russian song literature, with an emphasis on Tchaikovsky and Rachmaninov, plus works by Glinka, Rimsky-Korsakov, Shostakovich and Prokofiev.
+With permission of the Dean of Vocal Arts, this course may also serve as an Ensemble credit for one semester.

-SP1071.B1 Songs of the Romantic Period 2 hrs weekly
+SP1071.B2 Songs of the Romantic Period